New VA IRRRL (Streamline) Policy Update – Circular 26-18-13

 - Chapter 13 bankruptcy is permitted as long as there is a satisfactory trustee payment history and court approval.

-Include owner occupied or investment, which can be VA-approved condominiums, 1-4 units, condos, planned unit developments, manufactured homes permanently affixed to the foundation (have to meet all VA requirements).
+- Manufactured homes permanently affixed to the foundation (have to meet all VA requirements).

-State Specific Rules:
+State Specific Rules

 No verification of income is required, but income must be stated on the application – no analysis of income is performed.
 Fixed rates only, which ARMS are not eligible in Colorado.